Take a behind-the-scenes look at your business partners. We set out the key facts on due diligence for you.

 Who needs a due diligence check?

-A due diligence check is needed for all companies and organizations if they engage in company mergers or acquire stakes in other companies, or If they work with business partners, especially in an international context.
+A due diligence check is needed for all companies and organizations if they engage in company mergers or acquire stakes, property, real estate, investment, investors or insurance transactions in other companies, or If they work with business partners, especially in an international context.

 An ongoing due diligence is required for all your business partners, vendors, buyers & sellers to ensure compliance.

 It is also a good idea to assess your target companies, prospects before signing a sales contract to avoid issues in future.

 Why do companies and organizations need a due diligence check?

 - Taking legally required steps to prevent corruption and money laundering, to assess risk and to screen business partners and subcontractors involved in international cooperation:

 - Preventing financial consequences:

 - For economic reasons when buying or merging with companies and organizations: